-CBN is one of many compounds that contribute to marijuana’s effects on the body and mind.
+CBN is one of many compounds that contribute to marijuana’s effects on the mind and body.

 When it comes to the effects of marijuana, compounds like THC and CBD receive most of the attention.